-Even though the session has started, if you are still looking for a new place to live while you study, UOW student accommodation is a great option.
+Whether you are starting your degree midyear or already enrolled and looking for a new place to live while you study, UOW student accommodation is a great option.
 We are confident you will find a residence to meet your needs with options to live on-campus, near the beach or in the city, in a single or shared apartment, either catered or not.
 We also offer residences specifically suited to mature-age and postgraduate students.